Azrova/AzrovasEconomy/README.md

 ## Installation

-1. Download the latest `AzrovasSimpleEconomy-X.X.jar` from the releases page (or build it yourself).
+1. Download the latest `AzrovasSimpleEconomy-X.X.X.jar` from the releases page (or build it yourself).
 2. Place the JAR file into your server's `plugins` folder.
 3. Ensure you have [Vault](https://www.spigotmc.org/resources/vault.34315/) installed for economy features to work.
 4. (Optional) Install [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) if you want to use the placeholders.